rjmcf/HeirtombPostmortem/index.markdown

 The name "Heirtomb" was arrived at in the frenzy of the last hour or so, there wasn't a whole lot of thought that could be put into that either.
 With two minutes left until the deadline, we uploaded a build and submitted our entry.
 About three hours later, I took it down again.

+{% include captioned_image.html url="assets/takedown_request.png" width="800"
+caption="\"... not with a bang, but with a whimper\"" description="I told Max that getting a comment being really lovely about how broken the game is was the last straw for me." %}

 ## Conclusion

 I could, if things were different, be unspeakably disappointed about what happened during this year's GMTK Game Jam.
 If you compare this year's entry with last year's, they are worlds apart.
-Last year the main thing we were missing was a satisfying ending.
+Last year the main thing we were missing was a satisfying ending, otherwise it's quite fun.
 This year we were missing a good three or four things without which the game was unplayable.
 We didn't even get our MVP.
 Last year, I was absolutely devastated.
-I felt like I had let people down, myself, Max, the people who had got hyped about the game and wanted to see it.
+I felt like I had let everyone down: myself, Max, the people who had got hyped about the game and wanted to see it.
 Have you... have you read the postmortem I wrote last year? ([here again](https://twitter.com/rjmcfdev/status/1158298527417720832?s=21) if you haven't) It's *really* sad.
 I feel very deeply for that poor broken boi with his poor broken plant.
 My girlfriend will tell you that I was not fun to be around that Sunday, I spent a good six hours constantly on the verge of tears.
 There was lots of shouting.

 But this time, the process was completely different.
 We were still very busy the whole 48 hours and it was still quite stressful, but I feel *content* now.
-I felt content the whole discord call with Max from 6:20pm till the end at 8pm, I felt content after we finished and each went for our own dinner, I felt content later that night as I removed our submission from the jam.
+I felt content the whole discord call with Max from 6:20pm Sunday till the end at 8pm, which we used to communicate more easily during the final push for the deadline.
+I felt content after we finished and each went for our own dinner.
+I felt content later that night as I removed our submission from the jam.

 I think last year I got caught up in the spectacle of it all.
-I was aware that Max had an "audience" tm and I think both of us played to that very hard.
+I was aware that Max had an Audience tm and I think both of us played to that very hard.
 When my stuff wasn't working, I was worried what they would think of me.
 I was worried that Max would be annoyed that I made him look bad in front of everyone.
-I don't think I really understood any of this at the time, I just felt scared and worried and upset, but I think we were making the game *for* those people on Twitter.com.
+To be clear, this was all just my own insecurities coming out, there was no chance of any of that happeneing.
+Nevertheless, I don't think I really understood any of this at the time, I just felt scared and worried and upset.
+I think we were making the game *for* those people on Twitter.com.
 This time, we were making the game for us, and it was a much more comfortable and enjoyable experience.

 Last year, I was proud of Max's work.
 This year, I'm proud of our work, and I'm proud of *my* work.
 Honestly, that's how I want to measure our success this year.

 ## The Future

-We don't want to leave it there!
+We don't want to leave it here!
 We've got this amazing idea and it would be a disservice to it to leave it unfinished, so we want to carry on!
 Now I've finished writing this novella, I can get around to working with Max to plan the next steps, and deliver something that we can be proud of.
 Actually *finishing* a project?
 Imagine.

 ## Commit Message Mashup